#MAGANDANGMORENX

 Spreading Awareness

-Since 2018, Asia has been invited to speak at universities worldwide, captivating audiences with her inspiring talks on colorism and the importance of embracing diversity.
-Drawing from personal experiences and the profound impact of #MagandangMorenx, Asia shares her insights on challenging societal beauty standards and cultivating a culture of inclusivity.
+Since 2018, Asia Jackson has spoken at universities around the world, captivating audiences with powerful talks on colorism, identity, and the importance of embracing diversity.
+Drawing from her personal experiences and the cultural impact of her viral movement #MagandangMorenx, she offers insight into the ways beauty standards are shaped—and how they can be redefined.

 University of California, Los Angeles